stedn/cooptrail/mission.md

 <h2>How does the Trail Cooperative work?</h2>
 <p>
     By signing up to join the Trail Cooperative you get connected with people all over the world who want to create and explore a better world.
 You can search the map for places to travel, and find a network of places where you can stay for free and borrow outdoor equipment while you explore new places and give back to the communities you visit.
+And the best part is that everything about this cooperative is free to use and free to contribute to.
 </p>
 <p>The Trail Cooperative network fosters informal connections to local groups focused on these and many other aspects of a regenerative ecosystem.
 In exchange for traveling regeneratively as a part of the Trail, hosts offer housing, food, and borrowing their outdoor equipment to enjoy the beautiful outdoors.</p>